GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Use Microsoft Certificate Manager for Unmanaged Devices

-To distribute the FCPCA G2 to unmanaged devices:
+To distribute the FCPCA to unmanaged devices:

 1. Click **Start**, type **certmgr.msc**, and  press **Enter**.
 1. Right-click **Trusted Root Certification Authorities**, and select **All Tasks** > **Import**.

     The Certificate Import Wizard appears.

-1. Browse to and select your copy of the FCPCA G2.
+1. Browse to and select your copy of the FCPCA.
 1. Verify that the desired **Certificate Store** displays **Trusted Root Certification Authorities**, and select _Next_.
 1. Select _Finish_ to complete the import.